ishareef7/4741-Final-Project/README.md

-# Repeat Buyers Prediction
+# Predicting Repeat Buyers
 Project Proposal (ORIE 4741 Project by Hao Rong (hr335), Frank Zhang (fz252), Ishmail Grady (isg9))

 # Problem Statement
 Merchants usually run promotions on particular dates in order to attract a large number of new buyers.
-However, many of the attracted buyers are one-time buyer, and these promotions may have little long lasting effect on sales.
-To help merchant promote their strategy, it is important to identify which customer may be potential repeated buyers.
-This can greatly reduce the promotion cost and enhance the return on investment.
+However, many of the attracted buyers are one-time buyers, and these promotions may have little long lasting impact on sales.
+To help merchants promote their strategy, it is important to identify which customers may be potential repeat buyers.
+This can greatly reduce the promotion cost and enhance the return on investment by concentratiing marketing efforts.
 Customer targeting is very challenging, especially for fresh buyers.
 We want to try to solve this problem by building prediction model on the long-term user behavior log providing by Tmall.com.
 It contains a set of information of merchants, buyers and the commercial behavior during the promotion on the "Double 11" day.
 We want to predict the probability that the new buyers of certain store would purchase items from the same merchants again within 6 months.

 # Dataset Description